-Rigel Pharmaceuticals, Inc. Attn: General Counsel 1180 Veterans Boulevard South San Francisco, CA 94080 with written or electronic notice of the denial of the application, and of the applicant's right to review the denial.
+Rigel Pharmaceuticals, Inc. Attn: General Counsel 1180 Veterans Boulevard South San Francisco, CA 94080

+- (b) Denial of Claims.
+In the event that any application for benefits is denied in whole or in part, the Plan Administrator must provide the applicant with written or electronic notice of the denial of the application, and of the applicant's right to review the denial.
 Any electronic notice will comply with the regulations of the U.S. Department of Labor.
-The notice of denial will be set forth in a manner designed to be understood by the applicant and will include the following:
+The notice of denial will be set forth in a manner designed to be understood by the applicant and will include the following: - (1) the specific reason or reasons for the denial;